ethereum/consensus-specs/ssz/simple-serialize.md

 * Containers follow the same principles as vectors, with the difference that there may be fixed-size objects in a container as well.
 This means the `fixed_parts` data will contain offsets as well as fixed-size objects.
 * In the case of bitlists, the length in bits cannot be uniquely inferred from the number of bytes in the object.
 Because of this, they have a bit at the end that is always set.
 This bit has to be used to infer the size of the bitlist in bits.
 * In the case of optional, if the serialized data has length 0, it represents `None`.
 Otherwise, the first byte of the deserialization scope must be checked to be `0x01`, the remainder of the scope is deserialized same as `T`.
-* In the case of unions, the first byte of the deserialization scope is deserialized as type selector, the remainder of the scope is deserialized as the selected type.
+* In the case of unions, if the serialized data has length 0, it represents `None`.
+Otherwise, the first byte of the deserialization scope is deserialized as type selector, the remainder of the scope is deserialized as the selected type (cannot refer to `None`).

 Note that deserialization requires hardening against invalid inputs.
 A non-exhaustive list:

 - Offsets: out of order, out of range, mismatching minimum element size.
 - Scope: Extra unused bytes, not aligned with element size.
 - More elements than a list limit allows.
 Part of enforcing consensus.
-- An out-of-bounds selected index in an `Union`
+- An out-of-bounds selected index in an `Union`, or a `None` value for a type that doesn't support it.

 Efficient algorithms for computing this object can be found in [the implementations](#implementations).